 I can’t think of anything right now.
 Except for this coronavirus.
 And if you ask me right now, that what do I want to do and how do I want to do so that I won’t fall sick, you know what I’ll say?

 I dunno.
 You tell me.

 I really don’t know how I’m going to do it.
 I can only pray for God to have mercy.

 *This interview happened in Yoruba.
 It has been translated and edited for clarity.

-Upon request of readers, we’re adding a payment link for people to donate to the subject of this story.
-If you’d like to donate, please click here.
+Upon request of readers, we added a payment link for people to donate to the subject of this story.

 Update (5.15am, 30/03/2020): The sum ₦142,000 has been raised by you amazing people.
 She sends her gratitude, and thanks you for your kindness.